MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/blobs/alerts/troubleshoot-storage-availability.md

 You should monitor the availability of the storage services in your storage account by monitoring the value of the **Availability** metric.
 The **Availability** metric contains a percentage value.
 It's calculated by taking the total billable requests value and dividing it by the number of applicable requests, including those requests that produced unexpected errors.

 Any value less than 100% indicates that some storage requests are failing.
 You can see why they're failing by examining the **ResponseType** dimension for error types such as **ServerTimeoutError**.
 You should expect to see **Availability** fall temporarily below 100% for reasons such as transient server timeouts while the service moves partitions to better load-balance requests; the retry logic in your client application should handle such intermittent conditions.
+The **Availability** metric will only be available for time periods where transactions have also occurred on the account.

 You can use features in Azure Monitor to alert you if **Availability** for a service falls below a threshold that you specify.